vmware/cluster-api-provider-cloud-director/docs/WORKLOAD_CLUSTER.md

 ```

 <a name="tkgm_bom"></a>
-### Script to extract Kubernetes component versions from TKG Bill of materials
+### Script to get Kubernetes, etcd, coredns versions from TKG OVA
 Ensure docker and yq are pre-installed on your local machine.
 ```shell